Why Narratives Stick: The Science of Storytelling

-When I was teaching ninth-grade English in Chicago, I had a student who barely spoke in class—until we got to the personal narrative unit.
-One afternoon, she turned in a piece that started mid-chaos: thunder cracking outside, her mom shouting in the kitchen, her hands trembling as she tried to calm the family dog.
-It was raw and vulnerable and electric.
+When I was teaching ninth-grade English in Chicago, I had a student who rarely spoke in class—until we reached the personal narrative unit.
+One afternoon, she turned in a piece that began in the midst of chaos: thunder cracking outside, her mother shouting in the kitchen, her hands trembling as she tried to calm the family dog.
+It was raw, vulnerable, and electric.

 I remember thinking: This is the work that matters.